 - Add onion and sauté for about 5 minutes, then add garlic.
 Don't let the garlic burn, so keep an eye on the heat.
 Sauté it all together about 7-10 minutes til translucent.

-- Add ground beef to onion mixture and break up thoroughly so it browns evenly, about 7 minutes.
+- Add ground meat to onion mixture and break up thoroughly so it browns evenly, about 7 minutes.
 Season with a bit of sea salt and pepper.

 - Add jar of tomato sauce and stir.